Mature Masculine

 Passive Shadow: The Grump

-In the Grump shadow, the Jester's energy collapses into rigidity and humorlessness.
-You're so concerned with dignity that you can't play at all.
+In the Grump shadow, the Trickster's energy collapses into rigidity and humorlessness.
+We're so concerned with dignity that we can't play at all.

-You're easily offended by humor, especially humor directed at you.
-You can't laugh at yourself.
-The world feels heavy, and everything becomes grim.
+We're easily offended by humor, especially humor directed at us.
+We can't laugh at ourselves.
+The world feels heavy, serious and grim.

-You may seem respectable, but you're rigid and disconnected from joy.
+We may seem respectable, but we're rigid and disconnected from playful joy.

 Near Enemies: False Versions